microsoft/ts-parsec/doc/Tokenizer.md

 # Building a tokenizer using regular expressions

 You could use `buildLexer` to create a tokenizer from regular expressions.
 If you want to write your own tokenizer, just create a linked list of `Token<T>` type.
-Usually `T` is the tag of tokens, just like `TokenKind` in the example.
+Usually `T` is the tag of tokens, just like `TokenKind` in [A simple calculator](../packages/tspc-test/src/TestRecursiveParser.ts).

 ```typescript
 export interface Token<T> {